 - Other Criminal Defense Cases

-Do yourself a favor and act now.
-If you have been stopped or arrested for driving under the influence near Barry County, MO, find a trustworthy DUI attorney near you.
-A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Barry County, MO can defend you.
-Contact our Barry County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Barry County, MO, find a DUI attorney near you whom you can trust.
+Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Barry County, MO can defend you.
+Contact our Barry County, MO defense law firm right away to discuss your rights, your case and your future.